 The EYFS curriculum for Understanding the World is taught in a variety of ways through adult-led and adult-supported tasks.
 Through their learning children will begin to:

 In KS1, history is taught every other half-term as it alternates with our geography curriculum.
 During Key Stage 1 we challenge and support our children to carry out a number of historical investigations through the learning programme which enable them to use and apply basic and appropriate subject vocabulary, subject skills and processes (including evaluating primary and secondary sources of evidence) in order to recognise, identify, describe, observe, reason, recall and begin to explain in simple terms significant historical events and the actions of notable people in the United Kingdom.

 Key Stage 2

 The impact of the history curriculum is regularly reviewed in staff meetings and INSET days throughout the year through discussions with teaching staff.
+Strong links are made with primary and secondary schools across the Westcountry Schools Trust to ensure continued review of practise and provision.
 In addition, discussions with pupils about their learning, observations and evaluations of their work through book looks contribute to the review of impact.